MicrosoftDocs/win32/desktop-src/print/iprintoemdriveruni-drvwritespoolbuf.md

-﻿---
+---
-Description: 'The IPrintOemDriverUni::DrvWriteSpoolBuf method is provided by the Unidrv driver so that a rendering plug-in can send printer data to the spooler.' ms.assetid: 'e019b88a-bffe-44d2-8031-de37b6a1cf1c'
+Description: The IPrintOemDriverUniDrvWriteSpoolBuf method is provided by the Unidrv driver so that a rendering plug-in can send printer data to the spooler. ms.assetid: e019b88a-bffe-44d2-8031-de37b6a1cf1c
-title: 'IPrintOemDriverUni::DrvWriteSpoolBuf method'
+title: IPrintOemDriverUniDrvWriteSpoolBuf method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPrintOemDriverUni::DrvWriteSpoolBuf method